 - Types of Purchases.
 There are three typical types of acquisitions: (a) you can purchase the stock of the selling company (and then hold the stock); (b) you can purchase the stock and then merge the company into your company; or (c) you can purchase a majority of the assets of the company.

 Obviously, there are significant legal considerations and issues in this area, such as: (a) undertaking significant due diligence to make sure you know what you are buying; (b) federal and state securities laws; (c) tax implications; (d) representations, warranties and related indemnification by the selling company; and (e) the list goes on.
 You will need legal and tax counsel to walk with you through an acquisition.
-My legal, business executive and CPA background give me an unusually broad understanding of these transactions.
+As a Grand Rapids small business attorney my legal, business executive and CPA background give me an unusually broad understanding of these transactions.
 This allows me to help you in this process more than most attorneys.Start-up Considerations